photoprism/photoprism-docs/docs/user-guide/ai/nsfw.md

 !!! info ""
     The built-in TensorFlow NSFW model is small and fast and ships with every PhotoPrism image.
 There is no need to configure an LLM-based replacement unless you want to.

-## Detecting NSFW Through Label Generation
+## NSFW Detection Using Labels

 When `Type: labels` is served by [Ollama](using-ollama.md) or the [OpenAI API](using-openai.md), PhotoPrism can ask the model to include NSFW classification in the same response, avoiding a second inference pass.
 This shortcut is **experimental** and gated by two environment variables that must **both** be set to `true`:

 - [`PHOTOPRISM_DETECT_NSFW`](../../getting-started/config-options.md#computer-vision)
 - [`PHOTOPRISM_EXPERIMENTAL`](../../getting-started/config-options.md#feature-flags)

-If either is `false`, the label-generation prompt does **not** ask for NSFW fields, so the LLM response cannot trigger NSFW flagging — even if NSFW signals exist in the image.
-The following matrix summarises the behaviour when Ollama or OpenAI is configured for labels and the user runs `photoprism vision run --models labels`:
+If either is `false`, the label-generation prompt will not ask for NSFW fields, so the LLM response cannot trigger NSFW flagging — even if an image contains NSFW content.
+The following matrix summarizes the behavior when Ollama or OpenAI is configured for labels and the user runs `photoprism vision run --models labels`:

 | `DETECT_NSFW` | `EXPERIMENTAL` | Label prompt                                  | Outcome                                                                                                                                                                               |
 |---------------|----------------|-----------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|